ODM2/YODA-File/doc/YODAFile_Specification_Draft0.md

 ## Goals

-We developed the **YAML Observation Data Archive & Exchange (YODA) File Format** to serve as a specification for human-readable, machine-parseable, text-based data files that accommodate the full diversity of critical zone science data -- such as hydrological time series, soil profile geochemistry, biodiversity transects, etc. -- that can be organized with the [Observations Data Model v2 (ODM2)](https://github.com/ODM2/ODM2).
+We developed the **YAML Observation Data Archive & Exchange (YODA) File Format** to serve as a specification for human-readable, machine-parseable, text-based data files that accommodate the full diversity of earth and environmental science data -- such as hydrological time series, soil profile geochemistry, biodiversity transects, etc. -- that can be organized with the [Observations Data Model v2 (ODM2)](https://github.com/ODM2/ODM2).

 Specifically, we designed the YODA File format to meet the following requirements: